 If the content you are seeing is presented as unstyled HTML your browser is an older version that cannot support cascading style sheets.
 If you wish to upgrade your browser you may download Mozilla or Internet Explorer for Windows.

-Much of this activity is related to school activities and the presentation of the works of Molière .
-However, companies like Théâtre du Nouvel-Ontario and Théâtre de la Vieille 17 and Saskatchewan's Troupe du Jour are active in the defense of the language through the creation of new works.
+Much of this activity is related to schools programs, and the presentation of the works of Molière.
+However, companies like Théâtre du Nouvel-Ontario, Théâtre de la Vieille 17, Troupe du Jour are creating new works.

-Several great francophone theatre artists are non-Quebeckers, among them Jean-Marc Dalpé , Viola Léger and Antonine Maillet .
+Several important francophone theatre artists are non-Quebeckers, among them Jean-Marc Dalpé, Viola Léger, and Antonine Maillet.

 In March, 2000, Newfoundland and Labrador launched a new festival, Francophonie Week, aimed at promoting francophone culture in the province.
 L'Association francophonie de Saint Jean presented the play Copin, copine by Edwidge Herbiet as part of the festival.